Short Description

 Trend description for B7b

 The data show a slight but consistent increase in the numbers of rivers classed as high and good ecological status for fish between 2009 and 2015 and a corresponding small decrease in numbers of rivers in the poor and bad categories.
-Indications are that there was no change in the proportions of rivers in the 5 different categories between 2016 and 2019.
-From 2015, a revised method for assessing status was introduced and there are not yet sufficient data points to assess a trend.
+From 2015, a revised method for assessing status was introduced, indications are that there was little change in the proportions of rivers in the 5 different categories between 2016 and 2022, overall there has been a 1% increase in the percentage of rivers at 'good' or 'high' status.
 The new method is not directly comparable to the old method, so it is not appropriate to assess trend across both datasets at this time.

 Assessment of change

 Change since 2018 has not been assessed for this indicator as sufficient data are not yet available.
-An increase (or improvement) has been observed for the percent of English rivers classified as in high or good status based on fish, over the short term.
+An increase (or improvement) has been observed for the percent of English rivers classified as in high or good status based on fish, over the short term, covering the period of time between 2009 and 2014.
 From 2015, a new method was introduced for assessing status and there are not yet sufficient data points to assess a trend.
 The new method is not directly comparable to the old method, so it is not appropriate to look at trends across both datasets.
 When a suitable time series is built up with the new method, this more recent data will be assessed.
 There is not a sufficiently long time series for making an assessment over the medium and long-term periods.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results.